This Gorgeous Tree House Is the World’s Most Popular Airbnb

 Outdoors for city folk

 The tree house feels totally secluded, but it’s actually in Atlanta.
 That feeling of escape from the city is part of its charm because it has the best of both worlds.
 “We want to have some seclusion and some privacy, yet be close enough to get out and do things,” says Bahouth.
 “It’s not like you’re going out 300 miles and making instant oatmeal to eat for a couple days.
 You can leave the tree house and go to a really great restaurant within a mile.”
+Read the story of why one family decided to rent an Airbnb during coronavirus.

 It’s not like you have to risk your life climbing a ladder to reach the tree house, but it’s not a grounded cabin in the woods either.
 One side overlooks a hill, so you can dangle your feet and feel on top of the world.
 If you want small without the outdoors, try one of these tiny homes for rent around the country.